sauloaguiar/react-light-dashboard/README.md

   The Table and the Slider component will be displayed only after data has been loaded.
   Even after the loading, the Slider won't be displayed.
 Only after the user clicks on a specific row the Slider will appear.
   I'm assuming that the id's from each lightbulb will be positive integers only as I have set 0 as the default value for selectedRow.
 Slider's range will go from 1 to 100 using 1 as step.
 Even though the UI gets updated as the user plays with the Slider, only after the mouse leaves the Slider the http call will be fired.
+This will be http efficient and will also keep the desired functionality.

 - 26/6
   Dived into Knob.js class to implement the circle cursor for the slider.